An easy “how to” guide to increase blog traffic and get more clicks with SEO Yoast

 14 – Use of focus keyword – it likes when it’s a new keyword that you’ve used – mixing up articles and giving folks great value.

 15 – Meta Description Considerations – they are making sure you are unique and have the ability to set yourself apart from the competition so your page is more clickable and you increase blog traffic to your site.

-Again it’s not IMPERATIVE that you reach green in all areas – but it’s a great goal to have.
+Again it’s not IMPERATIVE that you reach green in all areas – but it’s a great goal to have if you want to increase blog traffic.
 It’s a balance, right – between SEO, but also readability, your writing style, capturing and keeping your audience attention.
 You want to show them you are the expert in your field and give them amazing value.
 Don’t forget to SEO your video, news, podcast posts and any other posts you have.
 You WANT folks to have as many opportunities of finding you and engaging in your content.